maoweinilsson/PDC-software-web/applications/Comsol/centos7/5.1.0.180/using.rst

 You can pass the flag *-np* to control the number of processes that you want to use.

-Running Comsol server on Tegner
+Running Comsol server on Tegnera
 -------------------------------

 First you should have to book an interactive node from the login node (i.e. tegner) and then you start to launch the comsol server on the interactive node.
 After that, you connect with the comsol client from your laptop or desktop computer.